danyalzia/DIrrlicht/README.md

 DIrrlicht is the D Bindings and semi-port of Irrlicht 3D Graphics Engine which makes it possible to use Irrlicht Engine from D programming language.
 It copies the API of Irrlicht Engine, but in a way that makes sense in D.

+There are some notable changes in API, mostly due to the library being designed for D. See [this](https://github.com/Artistic-Games/DIrrlicht/wiki/Changes-from-Irrlicht).

 Status
 ------